 Time.
 They were out of time.

 Wylie lurched to his feet and hauled Diego up after him.
-Diego howled, and Wylie rapidly blinked to clear the fuzzy, dark dot from his vision enough to see the damage.
-Diego’s flesh oozed blood where inhuman claws and razor sharp scales had sliced and scraped.
-Wylie squinted as he tried to decipher if it was bone or fabric peeking through Diego’s bloodied jacket.
-Wylie’s knees threatened to give, but when he looked down they were free of any telltale blood or holes.
+Diego howled, and Wylie blinked rapidly to clear the fuzzy, dark dot from his vision enough to see the damage.
+Diego’s flesh oozed blood where inhuman claws and razor-sharp scales had sliced and scraped.
+He squinted as he tried to decipher if it was bone or fabric peeking through Diego’s bloodied jacket.
+Wylie’s knees threatened to give, but when he looked down, they were free of any telltale blood or holes.

 A small whimper broke his dazed inspection, and Wylie turned to the door.
 Adam’s eyes were wide and unblinking as he stared at the homeowner huddled on the floor.
 The kid smelled of piss and fear, and Wylie clenched his jaw and took a steadying breath.

 He didn’t need to look.
 He could scent the blood pooling on the floor behind him.
-Now that the ringing had faded, he could hear the man’s shattered gasps for air.
+Now that the ringing in his ears had faded, he could hear the man’s shattered gasps for air.